taekyu-kim/SystemProgramming/README.md

 > SP Project 1

-This Project is implementing several data structures such as linked list, bitmap
+This Project is implementing simple several data structures such as linked list, hash table and bitmap.

 > SP Project 2 - 'My Shell' Program